bruvellu/cephalic-furrow/3-text/furrow.md

 # Discussion

-## Cephalic furrow cryptic mutants due to ectopic folding
+## The head-trunk boundary is a shear zone prone to epithelial instability

 The cephalic furrow has not been as studied as other morphogenetic movements in Drosophila gastrulation.
 Only a few cephalic furrow mutants have been